-Even though I had a lot of experiences with BGV series I have not used this model.
+Even though I had a lot of experiences with the BGV series I have not used this model.
 However many people on forums (Sherdog, martial arts talk) reported that they have been using BGV6 for 3+ years.
 The genuine leather has regular thickness.
 And after 3 years, the padding start being even softer before the leather’s construction gets bad.
 This can jeopardize your physical health.
 At this point, it is time to replace this pair with other sparring gloves.

 5. Some Points for Improvement

-Well there is always something to improve.
+Well, there is always something to improve.
 Other than Winning and a couple of specific glove models, in my opinion, all models can improve.
 This one’s lining is tougher than normal.
-So while punching, you may feel slight discomfort time to time.
+So while punching, you may feel slight discomfort from time to time.
 But it is way softer than Fairtex BGV1’s lining and this pair is preferred a lot for all-around training.

 There is a break-in period.
-Thanks to the softer padding, you have an easier time to fully break-in this pair comparing to the other BGV gloves.
+Thanks to the softer padding, you have an easier time to fully break in this pair comparing to the other BGV gloves.
 However, there is still a need to step in the ring a couple of weeks more than usual to fully break-in these gloves.
 This period should be less.

 6. Aesthetics, Colors…

 The company offers a wide range of color and design selections.
-Honestly, it is really hard to not to find something you really like.
+Honestly, it is really not hard to find something you really like.
 These gloves have selections from 10 oz. to 18 oz.
 With that, these are not really huge like so many other sparring type gloves and have quite a tapered shape like pure boxing gloves which I really like.
 Well, the company did not call this glove “stylish” for no reason.

-Let’s talk about cost efficiency.
+Let’s talk about cost-efficiency.

 These gloves have good padding quality.
-It is not like Winning’s padding which is referred as pillow however it does the job just fine and the impact deliverance is quite good and so little.
+It is not like Winning’s padding which is referred to as pillow however it does the job just fine and the impact deliverance is quite good and so little.
 So even though you punch your sparring partner hard there is a high chance that they will continue choosing you as his / her sparring partner next time.
 This glove lasts at least 3 years which was told over and over again by many martial arts forum members.
 In addition to that, this pair is handmade and this also increases the price.
-Considering all of these I can say that Fairtex BGV6 has a quite good cost efficiency.
+Considering all of these I can say that Fairtex BGV6 has quite good cost-efficiency.

 8. Keep in Mind This